RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 If you’ve implemented some of the advice I’ve already laid out here, how do you know you’re not making things even worse?
 Invest in a minimal set of evals - a systematic process of assessing the performance, accuracy, and effectiveness of your RAG.
-You can even start without adding more tooling to your setup.
-Leverage existing testing frameworks like Jest in the following way:
+Start with simple unit test-like assertions, even without adding more tooling to your setup.
+Leverage existing testing frameworks like Jest/Vitest in the following way:

 ```javascript
 // Unit test-like eval